forsterepi/epictemplate/README.md

   install the package and use “Addins/Lint current file” in RStudio or `lint()` you check the active file, or `lint_dir()` to check the whole project.

+## New file

+Create a new script, function, workflow, or subworkflow with function `new_file()`, which is also accessible via a RStudio Addin.
+Simply follow the instructions in the dialog boxes.

 ## Installation